 then continued on National Trail toward Hidden Valley.
 The landscape changed back to rocky and it offered some interesting rock formations along the way.
 We could feel that we were getting closer to the highlight of the hike, Hidden Valley, as you can see the excitement on Xena’s face.

 Hidden Valley Trail

 A little after 4 miles, turn left on to Hidden Valley Trail.
 Hidden Valley Natural Tunnel is about 0.5 miles away from that point.
 The tunnel was formed with huge boulders.
-The cooler temperature inside of the tunnel felt refreshing after hiking in the sun.
+The cooler temperature inside the tunnel felt refreshing after hiking in the sun.

-Somewhere between Natural Tunnel and Fat Man’s Pass, we ran into the unicyclists again.
+Somewhere between the Natural Tunnel and Fat Man’s Pass, we ran into the unicyclists again.
 This time Xena made a friend.

 You can’t see the trail from here because of these huge stones.
 You will have to find your way to the other side.
 We walked under this stone then scrambled over smaller rocks to make it to the trail on the other side.
 Well, Xena didn’t scramble over rocks exactly.
 Instead, she found a small spot between the rocks and she squeezed through.
 However you do it, it’s super fun!

 The trail was now sandy.
 This small hike had varieties!
 Fat Man’s Pass is the last interesting point on Hidden Valley Trail right before you meet up with National Trail again.
 The pass is super tight but I was able to get through.
 Do you see Xena in the back?
 She didn’t want to go first.
 I think she wanted to see what happens to me first before she tries it.
 Didn’t want to get stuck I guess.
 Always wise.